-As you can see below, Ceridian's revenue growth has been strong over the last two years, growing from quarterly revenue of $222.8 million in Q4 FY2020, to $336.1 million.
+As you can see below, Ceridian's revenue growth has been strong over the last two years, growing from $250.4 million in Q2 FY2021 to $365.9 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Ceridian's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 40.2% in Q4.
+Ceridian's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 42.6% in Q2.

-That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.43 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Ceridian's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
 This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Ceridian's free cash flow came in at $12.2 million in Q4, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Ceridian's free cash flow came in at $53.6 million in Q2, up 86.8% year on year.

-Ceridian has generated $74.8 million in free cash flow over the last twelve months, a decent 6% of revenues.
-This FCF margin is a result of Ceridian asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.
+Ceridian has generated $116.8 million in free cash flow over the last 12 months, a decent 8.71% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

 Key Takeaways from Ceridian's Q2 Results

-Sporting a market capitalization of $11.5 billion, more than $431.9 million in cash and with positive free cash flow over the last twelve months, we're confident that Ceridian has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $11 billion, a $486.6 million cash balance, and positive free cash flow over the last 12 months, we're confident that Ceridian has the resources needed to pursue a high-growth business strategy.